Srushti Dange

+In 2023, she appeared as a special guest in the BiggBoss house.

 Career

 Srushti Dange initially appeared in supporting roles, playing a victim in Myshkin's Yuddham Sei (2011), before playing a supporting role in the Telugu film, April Fool.
 Srushti made a breakthrough portraying the lead role in the romantic thriller Megha, winning mixed reviews for her performance in the title role.
 In 2015, she was seen in the horror film Darling, the psychological thriller film Enakkul Oruvan and Pu, a romantic film which launches Krish in the leading role.

 In 2016, she appeared in four Tamil films: the Dharma Durai, Vijay Vasanth's Achamindri, the romantic comedy Navarasa Thilagam, in which she plays a medical student, and the Suseenthiran production Vil Ambu.
 In 2017, she made her Malayalam debut with the film 1971: Beyond Borders.